Unified-modal Salient Object Detection via Adaptive Prompt Learning: Methodology

 \section{Methodology}

 In this paper, we propose UniSOD to address both single-modal and multi-modal SOD in a unified way.
-Instead of designing multiple specific models for different tasks and fully fine-tuning the entire model, UniSOD only learns task-specific prompts with few learnable parameters to drive the pre-trained model to address the corresponding tasks.
+Instead of designing multiple specific models for different tasks and fully fine-tuning the entire model, UniSOD uniformly learns modality-aware prompts with few learnable parameters to drive the pre-trained model to address the corresponding tasks.